richard-hajek/environment-overseer/README.md

 Overseer is designed to run on a upstream network device (router) to be able to intercept and block traffic.
 (Tested with PiHole)

+Anything can be blocked, as long as you have a script to block it and script to unblock it.

 ## Capabilities
 * [X] Manual enabling / disabling of activities
 * [X] Keeping track of activity enabled time